Happy Hunting Grounds in the Arctic

 7. Island Nordfriesen

 The first phase of whaling, from 1612 until around 1660, basically went past the region of Nordfriesland.
 During the whole era of whaling, Nordfriesen never fitted out any ships.
 Even if they would have considered it, competition from the free cities of Altona, Amsterdam, Hamburg, Glückstadt, and Bremen would have been too fierce.
 And you need businessmen and investors with money.
-Only a modest effort was made at the town of Husum, but it didn't last.
-It's in the course of the eighteenth century that the number of Nordfriesen seamen in the whaling strongly increased.
+Only a modest effort was made at the town of Husum, but it did not last.
+It is in the course of the eighteenth century that the number of Nordfriesen seamen in the whaling strongly increased.

 Die Inselfriesen als eifrige und tüchtige Wallfischfänger